rltervo/IST682/README.md

 *** On a particular highpoint, the course professor said that our final project was the best he had seen in nearly 3 years.

 ## Closing Remarks:
-I enjoyed learning the programming language R.  This was my first introduction to R and I was pleasantly surprised how easy it was to work with.
-The instructor was excellent and created an extremely positive atmosphere.
-In addition, I have been apart of many groups before and this was among the best experiences.
+I enjoyed learning the programming language R.  This was my first introduction to R and I was surprised how easy it was to work with, the syntax is straightforward and intuitive.
+The instructor was excellent and created an positive atmosphere.
+In all a great course.